fesu42/ecore_modeling/README.md

 ## Noteworthy code
-* de.whz.modeling.example.rcp.helpers.DemoDataHelper - creates the demo data set and gives a overview of the generated API
+* de.whz.modeling.example.rcp.helpers.DemoDataHelper - creates the demo data set and gives an overview of the generated API
 * de.whz.modeling.example.rcp.parts.GenericEditorPart - although it's no editor at all, this part is able to show any EObject.
 It explores the metaclass of the context EObject and lists reflectively all modeled properties (EAttributes) and associations (EReferences).
 Futhermore it validates the context object and lists violations.
 * de.whz.modeling.example.model.project.util.ProjectValidator - adds a custom constraint (see method 'validatePerson\_validWorkload) for Participant (see also the attached EAnnotation at Participant in the ecore model).